cthchunghk/CursorPortable/readme.md

 ### 1. Usage
 1. Download this structure
 2. Download the latest [Cursor build](https://cursor.com/downloads).
 I only tested User Setup.
-3. Use extract_files.bat to extract the main files to App\cursor
+3. Use extract.bat to extract the main files to App\cursor
 4. Run CursorPortable.exe.
 Enjoy!

 ---